Geryon/st-mp/README.md

 If everything completed successfully an e-mail will be sent out containing the public EC2 hostname.
 Connecting via HTTP to this address will connect to the web server.
 The server is configured to automatically redirect to HTTPS, which will cause a certificate verification error; please accept the certificate.
 The Ansible playbooks create a self-signed cert for the server.
 With the certificate accepted, the web page stating 'Automation for the People' will appear.

-At the end of the processes, just prior to the e-mail being sent, a sanity check is ran.
+At the end of the processes, just prior to the e-mail being sent, a sanity check is run.
 This sanity check will produce an HTML web page stored on the server it is ran on.
 That page can be found by adding  '/sanity_check_results.html' to the URL.
 A list of checks with their results will be displayed.
 Successfull tests will display in green text, while errors will display in red.

 Logging in via SSH can be accomplished using the 'stelligent-key' found in the 'secure/keys' directory and logging in as the stelligent user: